On the Origin of Entropic Gravity and Inertia: Introduction

-Inspired by the information theoretic nature of entropy we emphasized the possible role of information in gravity in a series of works ~\cite{myDE,Kim:2007vx,Kim:2008re}.
-For example, in Ref. \cite{myDE}, we showed that a cosmic causal horizon with a radius $R_h$ and Hawking temperature $T_h$ has a kind of thermal energy $E_h\propto T_h S_h$ associated with holographic horizon entropy $S_h\propto R_h^2$ linked with information loss, and this thermal energy (possibly cosmic Hawking radiation) could be dark energy.
+Inspired by the information theoretic nature of entropy, in a series of works ~\cite{myDE,Kim:2007vx,Kim:2008re} we emphasized the possible role of information in gravity.
+For example, in Ref. \cite{myDE}, we showed that a cosmic causal horizon with a radius $R_h$ and Hawking temperature $T_h$ has a kind of thermal energy $E_h\propto T_h S_h$ associated with holographic horizon entropy $S_h\propto R_h^2$ linked with the information loss at the horizon, and this thermal energy (possibly the energy of the cosmic Hawking radiation) could be dark energy.
 Using a similar approach the first law of black hole thermodynamics is derived from the second law of thermodynamics~\cite{Kim:2007vx}.
-These works are based on the holographic principle saying that the number of independent degrees of freedom (DOF) in a region is proportional to its area and Landauer's principle.
-This dark energy theory predicts the observed dark energy equation of state and magnitude\cite{myDE} and the zero cosmological constant~\cite{Lee:2010ew}.
-(See ~\cite{Li:2010cj,Zhang:2010hi,Wei:2010ww,Easson:2010av,Easson:2010xf} for similar approaches.)
-All these results imply that gravity has something to do with information.
+These works are based on the holographic principle saying that the maximum number of independent degrees of freedom (DOF) in a region is proportional to its area and Landauer's principle.
+This dark energy theory predicts the observed dark energy equation of state and magnitude~\cite{myDE} and the zero cosmological constant~\cite{Lee:2010ew}.
+(See ~\cite{Li:2010cj,Zhang:2010hi,Wei:2010ww, Easson:2010av, Easson:2010xf} for similar approaches based on Verlinde's formalism.)
+All these results imply that gravity has something to do with information loss at causal horizons.